-A Fort Wayne Community Schools teacher who treats students like family has been nominated for Teacher Honor Roll.
+A Fort Wayne Community Schools teacher who supported a grieving student has been nominated for Teacher Honor Roll.
 Her profile follows.

 Current hometown: Fort Wayne